|

 world.”
 19th

-century German philosopher Arthur Schopenhauer |
+century German philosopher Arthur Schopenhauer | About t he

 same time, I also met Dr. Francis Crick, who was awarded the Nobel Prize